There is almost a small industry grown up on defining what a social enterprise is.

 Your Dream, Your Effort, Your Progress – Your way

-We are delighted to be part of Nexus Innovation Centre community.
+We are delighted to be part of the Nexus Innovation Centre community.

 Nexus is a purpose-built Innovation Centre at the heart of the University of Limerick.
-It is a hub of activity where entrepreneurs cab develop, collaborate and grow.
+It is a hub of activity where entrepreneurs can develop, collaborate and grow.

-The BNest Programme relies on the willing contributions of many people of their time and expertise over the programme.
+The BNest Programme relies on the willing contributions of many people for their time and expertise over the programme.
 Below is the list of people who made 2016/2017 editon possible.

 Eamon Ryan, BNest Founder

 Simone Power, Nexus Marketing & Admin Manager, UL